Johns Creek Motorcycle Accident Attorney

 Motorcycle Accident Lawyer Serving Johns Creek Injured Victims

 Although obeying the traffic laws and those statutes pertaining specifically to riders can reduce accidents and injuries significantly, you are still at the mercy of negligent drivers.
-Increase your chances at obtaining reasonable compensation if you were involved in a motorcycle accident by retaining an experienced Johns Creek motorcycle accident lawyer.
+Increase your chances of obtaining reasonable compensation if you were involved in a motorcycle accident by retaining an experienced Johns Creek motorcycle accident lawyer.

 Laws Impacting Motorcyclists

 Under O.C.G.A. § 40-6-315, all motorcycle riders are required to wear a helmet that complies with certain standards.
 Wearing a helmet significantly reduces your risk of sustaining a serious head injury by 69% and the risk of death by 42%.
-The National Highway Traffic Safety Administration (NHTSA) reports that wearing a helmet is the single most effective way to reduce fatalities.
+The National Highway Traffic Safety Administration reports that wearing a helmet is the single most effective way to reduce fatalities.
 Although you protect yourself by wearing a helmet, you are still at considerable risk because of the negligence of other motorists.
 Many drivers in motorcycle accidents report that they simply did not see the cyclist or misjudged their distance and speed when turning in front of them.

-Pursuant to O.C.G.A. § 40-6-312, lane splitting, or lane filtering, is illegal in Georgia with California the only state that allows the practice.
+Pursuant to O.C.G.A. § 40-6-312, lane splitting, or lane filtering, is illegal in Georgia with California being the only state that allows the practice.
 This occurs when a motorcyclist strides the white line dividing traffic lanes so that the rider can navigate congested traffic.
 It is also illegal to pass vehicles in the same lane that the vehicle being overtaken is in.

 You can take precautions in protecting yourself in case of an accident or in preventing one in the first place by following these suggestions:

 - Take a rider safety course before getting your motorcycle license.
-These courses educate you on the motorcycle laws affecting you, on how to service and maintain your bike, and instruct you on how to maneuver and navigate in certain situations.
+These courses educate you on the motorcycle laws affecting you, on how to service and maintain your bike and instruct you on how to maneuver and navigate in certain situations.

 - Wear protective clothing.
 A full helmet, leather boots, jacket, gloves, and eyewear are essential.
 Wearing a t-shirt and shorts exposes you to extremely painful burns, cuts, and scarring in case you fall off or are ejected in an accident.

 - Get experience on the roads before taking a long trip, getting on the interstate, or riding at night.
-Practice on the roads near your residence during low traffic times to familiarize yourself with road oddities or idiosyncrasies that affect motorcyclists far more than other vehicles.
+Practice on the roads near your residence during low-traffic times to familiarize yourself with road oddities or idiosyncrasies that affect motorcyclists far more than other vehicles.
 Get on the freeway for short distances to experience how different it is from riding on rural roads or in town.

 - Never drink before riding.
 Even a simple misjudgment or error that may be overlooked by a regular motorist who had a drink or two can lead to disaster for a rider.